 Visitors intending to reach the official site should visit jfkairport.com

-- 🛫 How many terminals does JFK have?
-Currently five active terminals: T1, T4, T5, T7, and T8.
-Terminals 2, 3, and 6 have been closed or demolished.
+There are currently five operational terminals: T1, T4, T5, T7, and T8.
+Terminals 2, 3, and 6 were demolished or closed to make way for new constructions.

-- ⏱️ Fastest terminal to board?
-Terminal 7: all gates are just 1–2 minutes from the security checkpoint.
+Terminal 7.
+Being more compact, all its boarding gates are just 1 or 2 minutes from the security checkpoint.

 Photo by Tupungato - Istockphoto